Open sets of partially hyperbolic skew products having a unique SRB measure: Introduction

 We remark that the list above is not a complete list of examples, but they represent well the examples according to the presence of non-uniform expansion/contraction, domination, and volume preserving or not.

+In this work we give examples of open sets of dissipative systems having a unique SRB measure in the presence of non-uniform expansion/contraction and ``no domination'' between expanding and contracting directions.
+These properties create many difficulties in the study of the existence and uniqueness of SRB measures.

-Berger-Carrasco introduced in \cite{ch5bergercarrasco2014} an example of a partially hyperbolic system\footnote{See section \ref{sec.preliminaries} for the definition.}, with two dimensional center, and such that among the volume preserving systems it is robustly non-uniformly hyperbolic with both expansion/contraction along the center and it does not admit a decomposition of the center in dominated directions.
+The example we will study was introduced in \cite{ch5bergercarrasco2014} by Berger-Carrasco.
+It is a partially hyperbolic system, with two dimensional center, and such that among the volume preserving systems it is robustly non-uniformly hyperbolic with both expansion/contraction along the center and it does not admit a decomposition of the center in dominated directions.

 In \cite{obataergodicity}, the author proves that the Berger-Carrasco's example and any $C^2$-small volume preserving perturbation of it is ergodic.
 In this work we study dissipative perturbations of this example.
-In particular, we will find an open set of systems having an unique hyperbolic SRB measure with full basin, and each system in this open set has non-uniform expansion/contraction whose angle between the expanding/contracting directions is not bounded away from zero.
+In particular, we will find an open set of systems having a unique hyperbolic SRB measure with full basin, and each system in this open set has non-uniform expansion/contraction whose angle between the expanding/contracting directions is not bounded away from zero.